 Object Oriented Programming(20IT303), Web Technologies(20IT402)

-- to develop an application using servlets and JDBC. - to design an application using JSP and JSF. - to create an application on web services and web sockets. - to code an enterprise application using EJBs and Persistence API.
+- 1. Develop an application using servlets and JDBC. - 2.
+Design an application using JSP and JSF. - 3.
+Create an application on web services and web sockets. - 4.
+Code an enterprise application using EJBs and Persistence API.